 0 have signed.
 Let’s get to 5,000!

-THE PEOPLES MEMORIAL - SIGN OR DONATE
+THE JERSEY OCCUPATION CAMPAIGN - SIGN OR DONATE

 Part of British Isles did fall under the Occupation of Nazi Germany and a British Civilian population.